Skip to content

 );

-It's fully reusable, but only when using an input with a text.
-If we would want to support numbers (number) or phone numbers (tel) too, the type attribute of the input field needs to be accessible from the outside too:
+While it is entirely reusable, its applicability is limited to using an input with text.
+To broaden its scope and support additional input types, such as numbers (number) or phone numbers (tel), the type attribute of the input field needs to be accessible from the outside too:

 src/App.jsx